SHAKyMLRepo/Project-6---Heart-Disease-Prediction-using-K-Nearest-Neighbours/Readme.md

 ![Heart Disease](Images/hd.png)

-2. **Other Imbalances**: By analysising the subplots we can also see large imbalances which could cause bias in our algorithm in Sex, Cholesterol and Oldpeak.
+2. **Other Imbalances**: By analysing the subplots we can also see large imbalances which could cause bias in our algorithm in Sex, Cholesterol and Oldpeak.
 When finetuning our algorithm we must keep in mind that these exist and may have to be mitigated to increase our algorithm accuracy on unseen data.

 Further Data exploration under taken was to analysis the difference in feature variable ranges as this can also cause issues where variables with larger value ranges skew results due to the difference in variable value size.
 This was done by calculating the standard deviation with the following code.